 There’s nothing like a good ol’ fashioned road trip to motivate you to venture out into the world.
-Road trips are a fun tradition for any group of people wishing to have a good time exploring outside of their comfort zones.
+Planning road trips are a fun tradition for any group of people, including seniors, wishing to have a good time exploring outside of their comfort zones.
 Not only do you get the opportunity to see different places, but you also get to craft a memorable experience.

-With this in mind, seniors should keep in mind there are different types of road-trip styles.
+With this in mind, seniors should know there are different types of road-trip styles.
 Depending on preference, road trips can be divided into either local or interstate trips – or both!
 Either of these options will guarantee unique and rewarding experiences for everyone involved.

 Local, In-State Road Trips